-Gray – a director well versed in the glory days of British cinema – pays homage to the films he loves as he takes his audience on an unrelenting journey in search of what Fawcett called the “City of Z”, an ancient settlement deep in the heart of the Amazon.
+Gray – a director well versed in the glory days of British cinema – pays homage to the films he loves as he takes his audience on an unrelenting journey in search of what Fawcett called the “City of Z”, an ancient settlement deep in the heart of the Amazon forest.

-When called upon by The Royal Geographical Society to take a voyage to the Bolivian jungle to map out its borders with Brazil, Fawcett jumps at the opportunity to prove himself to his superiors.
+When called upon by The Royal Geographical Society to take a voyage to the Bolivian jungle to map out its borders with Brazil, Fawcett jumps at the opportunity to prove himself.
 Despite the dangers he encounters, he soon falls deeply in love with the Amazon and its people.

-Leaving his wife Nina (Sienna Miller) behind, Fawcett arrives in the Bolivian jungle with his second-in-command, a quiet man by the name of Costin (Robert Pattinson).
-Together with a ragtag of misfits and hired guns, the group makes its way up the river, where they are met by hostile natives and unfavourable surroundings.
+Miller is excellent as Nina, she puts in the most natural performance of the film and delivers every single line with poise and self-assuredness.
+Her character is supportive of Percy, yet also refers to herself as an independent woman – perhaps a hint at her suffragette credentials.
 Pattinson delivers an impressively subtle, yet brilliant performance.
-Miller is excellent as Nina, she puts in the most natural performance of the film and delivers every single line as if her life depended on it.
-Her character is supportive of Percy, yet also refers to herself as an independent woman – perhaps a hint at her suffragette credentials.